 TDS is calculated on (Basic + Allowances – Deductions)*12 – (IT Declarations + Standard deductions)

-Percentage of TDS will be based on income slabs rates.
+The percentage of TDS will be based on income slabs rates.

 e-filing for TDS Return